jorgenbraseth/RogueSpace/JOURNAL.md

  I also added a new scene - the "Home screen", and made it so you could launch the game scene from this.

  Next time, I think I will have a look at either adding a simple inventory system or taking a crack at making my first enemies!
 I'm really wondering how I can make an AI that can navigate around asteroids and other obstacles.

+ ## 28.Feb 2018 - 20:40
+ Just spent about 1 hour googling for good solutions for pathfinding in a 2.5D game.
+Not sure how I will solve this...

+ ## 8.Mar 2018 - 20:27
+ I decided I would just stick a pin in making an actual AI for my first enemies and just make a very simple "always follow, always shoot" behaviour to just get something up and running.
+ It actually turned out ok - I'm now able to place some really rudementary enemies on the map, which enables me to start looking at player damage, loot, and other stuff.

+ I found [CG Trader](https://www.cgtrader.com/) to be a really nice source for som free 3D models for my enemies.